luka-dev/headless-task-server/README.md

 # Headless Task Server

-A headless browser task server based on [SecretAgent](https://github.com/ulixee/secret-agent).
+A headless browser task server based on [Hero](https://github.com/ulixee/hero).

-- SecretAgent is a web browser that's built for scraping.
+- Hero is a web browser that's built for scraping.
 - This task server allow you to process multiple task simultaneously on single server instance
 - Has [Helper](https://github.com/luka-dev/headless-task-server-php#helpers) for PHP to make request easy